At least 50 people have died across the U.S. in 'once-in-a-generation storm'

 About 60% of the U.S. population faced some sort of winter weather advisory over the holiday weekend.
 Drastically low temperatures stretched from the Great Lakes to the Rio Grande.

 Western New York saw days of sustained blizzard conditions, which dropped over 48 inches of snow and sent temperatures plummeting to minus 22 degrees when accounting for wind chill.
-The region accounted for 27 of the overall storm-related deaths across the country.
+The region has reported 28 storm-related deaths.

-On Sunday, New York Gov. Kathy Hochul said almost every fire truck in the city of Buffalo had been stranded amid super-size snowdrifts.
+Local authorities say two-thirds of their emergency vehicles — including full-sized National Guard trucks and snow plows — got snarled by super-sized snow drifts.

 Buffalo Mayor Byron Brown told NPR's Morning Edition that his city's emergency responders have gone "car by car" to perform hundreds of rescues of stranded motorists.